 |---|---|---|

-Specificity | Lists multiple specific concrete actions: 'Enrich an IOC', 'look up reputation and context', and specifies return values including 'threat intel findings, SIEM entity summary, and IOC match status'.
-Clearly names the domain (threat intelligence) and specific indicator types (IP, domain, hash, URL). | 3 / 3 |
+Specificity | Lists multiple specific concrete actions: 'Enrich an IOC', 'look up reputation and context', and specifies outputs: 'threat intel findings, SIEM entity summary, and IOC match status'.
+Also explicitly names the IOC types (IP, domain, hash, URL) and tools (GTI, SIEM). | 3 / 3 |

-Completeness | Clearly answers both what ('Enrich an IOC with threat intelligence', 'Returns threat intel findings, SIEM entity summary, and IOC match status') AND when ('Use when you need to look up reputation and context for an indicator using GTI and SIEM') with explicit trigger guidance. | 3 / 3 |
+Completeness | Clearly answers both what ('Enrich an IOC with threat intelligence', 'Returns threat intel findings, SIEM entity summary, and IOC match status') and when ('Use when you need to look up reputation and context for an indicator using GTI and SIEM') with explicit trigger guidance. | 3 / 3 |

-Trigger Term Quality | Includes excellent natural keywords users would say: 'IOC', 'IP', 'domain', 'hash', 'URL', 'threat intelligence', 'reputation', 'GTI', 'SIEM'.
-Covers both technical terms security analysts use and the specific indicator types they'd mention. | 3 / 3 |
+Trigger Term Quality | Excellent coverage of natural terms users would say: 'IOC', 'IP', 'domain', 'hash', 'URL', 'threat intelligence', 'reputation', 'indicator', 'GTI', 'SIEM'.
+These are terms security analysts would naturally use when needing this capability. | 3 / 3 |

-Distinctiveness Conflict Risk | Highly distinctive with clear niche in security/threat intelligence domain.
-Specific triggers like 'IOC', 'GTI', 'SIEM', 'threat intelligence', and indicator types (IP, domain, hash, URL) are unlikely to conflict with non-security skills. | 3 / 3 |
+Distinctiveness Conflict Risk | Highly distinctive with clear niche in threat intelligence/security domain.
+Specific tool references (GTI, SIEM) and security-specific terminology (IOC, threat intel, reputation) make it unlikely to conflict with other skills. | 3 / 3 |

 Total | 12 / 12 Passed |